 7. Supports a Healthy Pregnancy

+Choline belongs in a pregnancy diet.
+Why?
 Pregnant women need even more choline than anyone else because choline is rapidly used by fetuses while their brains, cell structures and nerve channels are forming.
 Some studies even show that when a fetus obtains more choline, they have a better chance of later having healthy, sharp brain functioning and a lower risk of brain abnormalities.
-(13) Other studies show that pregnant women with a low blood level of choline have been shown to be at a higher risk for having children with neural tube defects and developmental problems.
+(15) Other studies show that pregnant women with a low blood level of choline have been shown to be at a higher risk for having children with neural tube defects and developmental problems.

 Choline is also important during pregnancy because of its relationship with folate.
 Choline, folate and B vitamins all work together to keep levels of one another in check.
 Choline is one of the methyl donors in the body — which means that when folate, a vital nutrient needed for fetal development, is low, that choline is able to help fill in and carry out body functions where folate is needed but is missing.

 Neuron plasticity refers to the brain’s ability to build new neuron connections, and choline is thought to be very important for supporting brain elasticity and plasticity.
 (17)

 As children grow older, choline is needed to help develop brain function since it plays a role in learning, remembering, logical thinking and concentration abilities.
 Children need to acquire choline to form neurotransmitters channels in their brain that will help with information retention, verbal abilities, creative thinking, mathematical skills, social cues, and more.
 (18)